MSDLLCpapers/MGtree/README.md

 The pipeline produces a list of the reference genotypes and relative abundances that are found in a given sample.
 Note that the pipeline, and this manual, always refer to the output classifications as `genotypes`, but the output could be at any of a number of levels (e.g. serotype, species, strain, etc.), depending on the reference sequences that are being queried against.

-This pipeline can be run from the main branch, which contaims the core scripts and can be used to process a single sample with the alinger of your choice, and a nextflow branch, which allows for batch processing of samples from QC and alignment with `bowtie2`, through classification.
-* For the main branch, use `git checkout main`
+The `main` branch of the pipeline, described in this README, contains the core scripts and can be used to process a single sample with the aligner of your choice.
+The `nextflow` branch enables batch processing of samples, including QC, alignment with `bowtie2`, and classification; to use this branch, run `git checkout nextflow`.
-* For the nextflow branch, use `git checkout nextflow`

 ![MGtree-](https://github.com/user-attachments/assets/d22b715d-cd51-456e-b732-1aded4d9e1c0)
 **MGtree workflow**